coin100-dao/coin100Web/README.md

 ### Manual Upkeep in Initial Phase
 Early on, the owner will manually call the rebase function with updated market cap figures.
 Over time, this process can transition to an automated system (e.g., via a governance proposal and oracle integration).

-### No Complex Public Sale Mechanics
-At launch, the entire supply is minted to the owner.
-The owner retains 3% for initial upkeep and distributes 97% through an ICO or directly to a DEX liquidity pool, allowing free market discovery of the token price.

 ## Tokenomics

-### Initial Parameters
-- **Initial Supply = Initial Market Cap (M₀)**: If M₀ is the initial top 100 crypto market cap in USD, we set total supply = M₀ C100.
-- **Reference Price (~$1/C100)**: By pairing C100 with a stable asset (e.g., USDC) in a liquidity pool, initial market participants can anchor the price around $1.

-### Distribution (Owner Allocation & ICO)
-- Owner receives 100% at deployment.
-- Owner keeps 3% (developer allocation).
-- Owner allocates remaining 97% for ICO or liquidity provisioning.

 ### Rebase Formula ("Genius" Formula)
 **ratio = M_new / M_old**
 - New Supply = Old Supply * ratio